Lemoncode/react-by-sample/11 TableMock/readme.md

   export default MembersMockData;
 ```

-- Define a fake api (to take thing simple we will just make it synchronous)
+- Define a fake api (to take thing simple we will just make it synchronous) in _src/api/memberAPI.ts_:

 ```javascript
 import {MemberEntity} from '../model/member';